 This is where the usefulness of digital wallets can be easily seen.
 Cashing in and sending money is free or has a minimal fee, given both the sender and the receiver are using the digital wallet.
 The only thing needed is a cellphone, which a majority of Filipinos have, no matter how rich or poor he is.

 But an effect of this is you need to use the platform of the digital wallet you’ve chosen.
 You need to use the money for the services supported by that particular wallet.
 For example, in GCash you would have the advantage of a lot of merchants supporting GCash QR payments.

 Does cashing in over-the-counter have fees in GCash?

 GCash cash-in for partner outlets is free for the first Php 8000 per month.
 When the amount goes over the Php 8000 limit, it will incur a 2% fee.
 This limit refreshes every first day of the month.

 For example: Today, you cashed in Php 7000.
 There is no fee since it is still below the Php 8000 limit.
 The next day, you cashed in Php 2500.
 Since you went over the limit, there is a fee included with the cash-in but only for the amount over the limit.
 The cash-in that has the fee applied is the amount over 8000 this month: Php 8000 - Php 7000 = Php 1000 Then we subtract from the amount you are cashing in: Php 2500 - Php 1000 = Php 1500 The fee is 2% of the amount.
 Php 1500 * 0.02 = Php 30 So the total cash-in with the fee would be: Php 2500 - Php 30 = Php 2470 Any later cash-ins for this month will have a 2% fee after this.

-Once you are near the limit, you will be receiving an SMS and a notification in the app informing you of the charge once you go past the limit.
+Once you are near the limit, you will receive a notification in your Inbox informing you of the charges once you go past the limit.